aspose-html-cloud/aspose-html-cloud-dotnet/README.md

 ### Run tests and examples.

-To run tests, first modify the Settings\servercreds.json file setting up your AppSID & AppKey that you have obtained before (see Prerequisites).
+To run tests, first modify the Settings\servercreds.json file setting up your AppSID & AppKey that you have obtained before (see Prerequisites) and basePath if it differs from http://api.aspose.cloud.

 To run examples, modify the Aspose.HTML.Cloud.SDK.Examples\App.config file setting up AppSID, AppKey, and optionally DataPath.